Junos OS Routing Processes

 MAC validation process

-Configures MAC address validation that enables a router to validate if received packets contain a trusted IP source and an Ethernet MAC source address.
+Configures MAC address validation that enables a network device to validate if received packets contain a trusted IP source and an Ethernet MAC source address.

 Management Information Base II process

 NFS mount requests process